-Make sure that your content is utilizing long-tail, LSI (latent semantic indexing), and question-based keywords that are relevant to your content.
+Ensure that your content utilizes long-tail, LSI (latent semantic indexing), and question-based keywords relevant to your content.
 Do keyword research into what specific keywords you should be using on your site.

 Optimize your meta tags and descriptions

 These refer to the bits of information that search engines look at to understand what your page is about.
-By using title tags and descriptions with keywords that are emotional, powerful, and include figures and facts, you’ll be able to boost your search engine ranking and drive revenue through conversions.
+By using title tags and descriptions with emotional, powerful keywords and including figures and facts, you’ll be able to boost your search engine ranking and drive revenue through conversions.

 Optimize your content

 Make sure the content on your site is easy to read, concise, engaging, and error-free.
-When using keywords in your content, be sure to use them organically and sensibly; keyword stuffing can be penalized.
+When using keywords in your content, use them organically and sensibly; keyword stuffing can be penalized.

 Utilize responsive design

 Your website should be compatible across all platforms, including mobile.
 Be sure that your site maintains a quality user experience and a fast page speed so that search engines will continue to index your site.
 A website theme can help with something like this because they tend to come responsive-ready.

 One thing to remember is that if you don’t have all the resources to do this yourself.
 It’s okay to outsource some of these efforts to an agency.
 Try to hire someone that is specifically an e-commerce SEO agency.
 This may cost slightly more upfront but will save you much money in trial and error.